ThePoorPilot/Unofficial-Spotify/README.md

 # Unofficial-Spotify
-Unofficial Spotify Binaries from the Snap Spotify Package.

 Currently, the only way to get the latest version of Spotify(1.1.46.916.g416cacf1) is through either a Flatpak or Snap Package.
 The latest spotify binary available from the debian repository is 1.1.42.622.